What to say when your toddler says "no" to a potty break

 Respectful response: "I understand you're feeling tired.
 Using the potty can actually help you feel more comfortable while you rest.
 We can make it quick, and then you can go (back) to your cozy bed."

-Explore the underlying need: Your child values their playtime and social interactions.
+Explore the underlying need: Your child time together with others

 10. "I don't want to wear underwear!"